jl4312/iDTech-Java/Lesson 2/Guide.md

 ```Java
 int num;
 ```
-Here `int` is the variable type or data type.
+Here `int` is the data type and `num` is the variable name.
 The following is a list of common Java data types:

 **int** - stores integers (i.e. positive and negative whole numbers)